 In reality, yes, AI may soon get good enough to do some of the tasks of a designer.
 But critically, it’s still very much at the early stage where it simply copies things from the internet and attempts to sometimes create something slightly new, but that normally always has flaws.

-The more I’ve been playing with Chat-GPT which is OpenAI’s playground for its GPT-3 AI model, the more I’ve gotten interested in treating it more like a companion than a threat.
+The more I’ve been playing with Chat-GPT which is OpenAI’s playground for its GPT-3 Large Language Model (LLM), the more I’ve gotten interested in treating it more like a companion than a threat.
 More like a pair designer or pair developer, helping me get around thorny problems or simply just kick of a project.

 Instead of assuming AI will take our jobs, we can assume it’ll become the best pair designer/developer to help us get started.